UK law deals with the worst of school bullies. Find out what parents can do about a bullying at school and how to report

 Note: Phone 999 if you or someone else is in immediate danger!

 The Annual Bullying Survey is an international anti-bullying charity.
-In 2017, they surveyed more than 10.000 schools and colleges (12 to 20-year-olds) in the United Kingdom.
+In 2019, they surveyed 7,347 youngsters (aged 12 to 20) in schools and colleges in the United Kingdom.

-Bullying statistics show that 54% of young people have been bullied by another person.
+Current bullying statistics show 22% of young people have been bullied by another person.
 Many of the school bullies admitted doing it on a regular basis.
 In fact, a small percentage said they bullied someone else every day.

 Education facilities must follow all school rules and regulations in the United Kingdom.
 By law, there must be a behaviour policy in place at all state schools (this rule excludes private schools).

 The policy must include satisfactory measures to prevent, and deal with, all forms of bullying among pupils.
 Each school determines their own individual policy.

 Even so, every school must inform their teachers, the parents, and the pupils of what it is and what parents can do about bullying.

 The school and its teaching staff are also required to follow UK anti-discrimination laws.
 The discriminatory rules apply for all schools in England and Wales (and most in Scotland).
 The aim is to prevent all forms of harassment, victimisation, and discrimination in schools.

 Note: Anti-discrimination laws differ in Northern Ireland.
 Contact the 'Equality Commission for Northern Ireland' (ECNI) for further details.